pj398/charinet/README.md

 It is worth making this structure absolutely clear because many of the functions in the package depend on it.
-Many functions take an argument `from`, which specifies the number of the column indicating sender IDs.
+Many functions take an argument `from`, which specifies the number of the column indicating sender ID numbers.
 In the example above, this would be `from = 2`, as the sender ID column is the second column.
 The function will then expect the dummy for character 1 to be in column *from+1*, the dummy for character 2 to be in column *from+2*, etc. Where there are other event-level variables of interest (for example, a scene ID variable, or a variable containing the text of what was said in an interaction), these should therefore be included as columns **prior to** the column indicating the sender IDs.

 ## Demo